Holidays in Skyros Greece

 How to Get There

-Skyros has an airport that is located in the northern part of the island that caters for domestic flights from around Greece.
-If you are flying to Greece then you would need to find a flight to either Athens or Thessaloniki and from there take a domestic flight to the island.
+You can also find flights to Skyros, as there is an airport located in the northern part of the island.
+There are domestic flights to Skyros from around Greece.
+If flying from overseas, you will need to fly to either Athens or Thessaloniki and then take a domestic flight to Skyros.

 Villages in Skyros